curvegrid/go-ethereum-wiki/Mining.md

 # Mining with Geth

+At Frontier, the first release of Ethereum, you'll just need a) a GPU and b) an Ethereum client, Geth.
+CPU mining will be possible but too inefficient to hold any value.

+At the moment, Geth only includes a CPU miner, and the team is testing a [GPU miner branch](https://github.com/ethereum/go-ethereum/tree/gpuminer), but this won't be part of Frontier.

+The C++ implementation of Ethereum also offers a GPU miner, both as part of Eth (its CLI), AlethZero (its GUI) and EthMiner (the standalone miner).

 _**NOTE:** Ensure your blockchain is fully synchronised with the main chain before starting to mine, otherwise you will not be mining on the main chain._

 When you start up your ethereum node with `geth` it is not mining by default.
 To start it in mining mode, you use the `--mine` [command line option](https://github.com/ethereum/go-ethereum/wiki/Command-Line-Options).
 The `-minerthreads` parameter can be used to set the number parallel mining threads (defaulting to the total number of processor cores).